MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/operations-microsoft-managed-tenant-key.md

 ### Step 4: Ongoing: Protect your tenant key

 - After you receive your tenant key, keep it well-guarded, because if somebody gets access to it, they can decrypt all documents that are protected by using that key.

     If the reason for exporting your tenant key is because you no longer want to use Azure Information Protection, as a best practice, now deactivate the Azure Rights Management service from your Azure Information Protection tenant.
 Do not delay doing this after you receive your tenant key because this precaution helps to minimize the consequences if your tenant key is accessed by somebody who should not have it.
 For instructions, see [Decommissioning and deactivating Azure Rights Management](decommission-deactivate.md).

 ## Respond to a breach
 No security system, no matter how strong, is complete without a breach response process.
 Your tenant key might be compromised or stolen.
-Even when it’s well-protected, vulnerabilities might be found in current generation HSM technology or current key lengths and algorithms.
+Even when it’s protected well, vulnerabilities might be found in current generation key technology or in current key lengths and algorithms.

 Microsoft has a dedicated team to respond to security incidents in its products and services.
 As soon as there is a credible report of an incident, this team engages to investigate the scope, root cause, and mitigations.
 If this incident affects your assets, then Microsoft will notify your Azure Information Protection tenant administrators by email by using the address that you supplied when you subscribed.